-Net cash provided by operating activities was \$48.7 million in 2021, a \$32.2 million improvement over cash provided in 2020, largely driven by the collection of payments on outstanding receivables, more specifically significant receipts on JPF DCS receivables, and higher net earnings.
-These changes were partially offset by \$25.1 million in nonrecurring payments to eligible participants of Bal Seal's employee retention plans implemented prior to our acquisition in 2020.
+Net cash provided by operating activities was \$21.0 million in 2022, \$27.7 million less than cash provided in 2021, largely driven by the timing of collection of payments on the JPF program, partially offset by the absence of approximately \$25.1 million in nonrecurring payments to eligible participants of Bal Seal's employee retention plans, a \$10.0 million pension contribution paid in the prior year and the timing of accounts payable.

-Net cash used in investing activities was \$21.1 million in 2021, \$297.6 million less than cash used in 2020.
-This change was primarily attributable to cash used to acquire Bal Seal in the prior period.
+Net cash used in investing activities was \$473.1 million in 2022, \$451.9 million more than cash used in 2021.
+This change was primarily attributable to our purchase of Aircraft Wheel and Brake and our investment in Near Earth Autonomy in the current period.